TACC/Lmod/docs/source/300_tracking_module_usage.rst

 Sites may have firewall rules that will prevent master from connecting.
-After completing step 3, try sending syslog message from your cluster to your "module_usage_tracking" machine with the command `logger`::
+After completing step 3, try sending syslog message from your cluster to your "module_usage_tracking_machine" with the command `logger`::

    $ logger  -t ModuleUsageTracking -p local0.info -n 192.168.4.8 "Some test message"

-where you have replaced 192.168.4.8 with the correct ip address of the "module_usage_tracking" machine.
-If the above message does not appear on "module_usage_tracking" machine in /var/log/moduleUsage.log then talk with your network team to fix the firewall rules.
+where you have replaced 192.168.4.8 with the correct ip address of the "module_usage_tracking_machine".
+If the above message does not appear on "module_usage_tracking_machine" in /var/log/moduleUsage.log then talk with your network team to fix the firewall rules.